 The Right Tool for the Job

-For social media managers one of the first steps is assessing what platform(s) will work best for our clients.
-This concept is hard for some clients to understand: you don’t need or even want all of them.
+For social media managers, one of the first steps is assessing what platform(s) suit our clients’ needs.
+This concept is hard for some people to understand: you don’t need or even want all of them.
 You might only want one or two!

-It’s like hiring a contractor and interior decorator to come into your home and find out what’s broken and what needs updating.
+For example, let’s say you hire a contractor and interior decorator to come into your home and find out what’s broken and what needs updating.
 Maybe you just need a fresh coat of paint and some curb appeal.
 Or, on the other hand, maybe the foundation itself is a bit questionable.
 If your home is in good condition, you don’t want a complete overhaul.
 It’s not necessary.
-It boils down to a few factors: what your business does, who your demographic is, and where they are most likely to look for you.
+At the end, it boils down to a few factors:

 Each Social Media platform is designed for a distinct experience of social engagement, just like each tool in a toolbox has its best use.

-Each Social Media platform is designed for a distinct experience of social engagement, just like each tool in a toolbox has its best use.
-A plumber is not going to be utilizing the same items a cabinet maker would.
+Think of it this way, each Social Media platform is designed for a distinct experience and engagement, just like each tool in a toolbox has its best use.
+For instance, a plumber is not using the same tools a cabinet maker would use.
 Finding the best tool (platform) for your brand is essential to getting the job done right.
-You don’t want to waste your time on Twitter when your demographic is looking for you on Instagram.
+Put simply, don’t want to waste your time on Twitter when your demographic is on Instagram.

 The goal is to create an authentic space and community for your business.

-Many brands new to social media get this wrong; they want to blitz their presence on every platform they can.
-They want to scream that they are HERE AND IN BUSINESS.
-Unfortunately this waters down their message.
-It becomes too much work, especially for small to mid-sized businesses.
+Unfortunately, many brands new to social media get this wrong; they want to blitz their presence on every platform they can.
+They want to scream COME HERE AND BUY OUR THING.
+Unfortunately, this waters down their message.
+Also, it quickly grows into too much work, especially for small to mid-sized businesses.
 It’s like doing every renovation on your house at once, even if it doesn’t need it.
-It’s painting the bathroom walls while the toilet is actively flooding.
+It’s painting the bathroom walls while the toilet is overflowing.

-Focus on the essential project and the essential tools you need.
-If you become proficient at one platform you’ll be more prepared to expand into other platforms when the time comes.
-The goal is to create an authentic space and community for your business.
+By and large, you need to focus on the essential project and using the right tools.
+After a while, if you feel confident on one platform you’ll be more prepared to expand into other platforms when the time comes.
+In the end, the goal is to create an authentic space and community for your business.